 - Laser sculpting

-A person who had PRK can expect to see every bit as well as a LASIK patient over time.
+A person who had PRK eye surgery can expect to see every bit as well as a LASIK patient over time.
 The initial healing period is much slower.
 Patients are often recommended to have one eye done at a time.
 The doctor may recommend waiting anywhere between a week to a month between eyes.
 Having one eye done at a time will help patients to remain functional throughout healing.
-The patient who has one eye done at a time will need to make arrangements to have their glasses or adjusted, or to wear a contact lens in between procedures.
+The patient who has one eye done at a time will need to make arrangements to have their glasses adjusted or to wear a contact lens in between procedures.

-In most cases a PRK patient will wear a contact lens during the first 5-8 days of healing.
+In most cases, a PRK patient will wear a contact lens during the first 5-8 days of healing.
 In most cases, the patient will not need to touch the lens at all.
 The doctor will handle putting the lens in and taking the lens out.

 BENEFITS OF This Procedure

 - Preserves the Structural Integrity of the Cornea: In an Advanced Surface Treatment, the laser correction is performed on the surface of the cornea rather than a deeper layer.